Home>Theology and Spirituality>What Is Grace In Catholicism

 In addition to sanctifying grace, Catholic theology recognizes the significance of actual grace in the lives of believers.
 Actual grace refers to the transient divine assistance provided by God to individuals in specific circumstances.
 It acts as a guiding force, prompting individuals to make moral choices and respond to God's call.
 Whether in moments of decision-making, moral discernment, or spiritual awakening, actual grace empowers individuals to align their actions with God's will, fostering spiritual growth and moral integrity.

-Read more: What Are The Doctrines Of Grace?
+Read more: What Are The Grace Gifts

 Sacramental Grace